Clinical-Genomics/BALSAMIC/docs/balsamic_sv_cnv.rst

 Further details about a specific caller can be found in the links for the repositories containing the documentation for SV and CNV callers along with the links for the articles are listed in `bioinfo softwares <https://github.com/Clinical-Genomics/BALSAMIC/blob/master/docs/bioinfo_softwares.rst>`_.

+It mandatory to provide the gender of the sample from BALSAMIC version >= 10.0.0 For CNV analysis.

 The copy number variants, identified using ascatNgs and `dellycnv`, are converted to deletion and duplications before they are merged using `SVDB` with `--bnd_distance = 5000` (distance between end points for the variants from different callers) and  `--overlap = 0.80` (percentage for overlapping bases for the variants from different callers). `SVDB` prioritizes the merging of variants from SV and CNV callers to fetch position and genotype information,  in the following order:

 .. list-table:: SVDB merge caller priority order